-- Your initial training mainly takes place at the Britannia Royal Naval College (BRNC) in Dartmouth, but also at HMS Raleigh and at sea.
+Your initial training mainly takes place at the Britannia Royal Naval College (BRNC) in Dartmouth, but also at HMS Raleigh and at sea, which lasts 30 weeks.

-- Officer training consists of two parts: Phase 1, basic training, also known as Initial Naval Training (Officer) (INTO(O)) is a 30-week course carried out at BRNC; and Phase 2, professional training tailored to meet the requirements of your chosen specialisation.
+Officer training consists of two parts: Phase 1, Basic Training, also known as Initial Naval Training (Officer) (INT(O)) is two 15-week courses carried out at BRNC; this is followed by Phase 2, Professional Training tailored to meet the requirements of your chosen specialisation.

 To help you stay at the top of your game, you will continue to develop your skills throughout your career.